 “Today, you meet yourself”

-a public work commissioned by The Luminary in collaboration with PSA: STL is now on view at the corner of 2701 Cherokee St and Ohio Ave, St. Louis, MO, through Spring 2024.
+a public work commissioned by The Luminary in collaboration with PSA: STL (Oct.
+2023-Apr 2024).
 Broadside risograph prints are available here.

 My biggest act of deviance was the moment I stopped trusting myself.
 My biggest act of resilience was the moment I started forgiving myself.